codeforgoodconf/sisters-of-the-road-admin/postgres.md

         barter=>

-    in terminal run:
+5. Make any database migrations
+    Navigate to the root directorty of the django project Then run:

-        python manage.py migrate
+        python3 manage.py migrate
-        python manage.py createsuperuser --username <yourusername>
+        python3 manage.py createsuperuser --username <yourusername>

-5. You'll be prompted for an email address and password, and then you should be able to start the server:
+6. You'll be prompted for an email address and password, and then you should be able to start the server:

-        python manage.py runserver
+        python3 manage.py runserver

     go to `localhost:8000/admin` and login!